 How It Affects You

 In a surprise move on March 15, 2020, the Federal Reserve cut its benchmark interest rate a full percentage point to zero.
-It also launched a bond-buying program, referred to as quantitative easing, to mitigate the expected damage to the U.S. economy from the coronavirus.
+It also launched a bond-buying program, referred to as "quantitative easing," to mitigate the expected damage to the U.S. economy from the coronavirus pandemic.

 Strong demand for U.S. Treasurys lowered yields, and interest rates for all long-term, fixed-interest loans follow the yield on the 10-year Treasury note.

 As a result, interest rates on auto, school, and home loans also dropped.
 This made it less expensive to get a home mortgage or a car loan in both 2020 and 2021.